oz-cloudtools-meetup/show-your-emotions-with-rekognition/README.md

     python3 upload_to_s3.py -i <image_name> -b <bucket_name>
     ```

-## Step 3 - Use the main function to index the image we put to S3
+## Step 3 - Use the main function to index the image to Rekognition
  - Modify the variable names in index.py according to the comments

  - It performs tasks below sequentially: